Best Places to Live Near Bellevue: Bellevue, WA Area Town and Bellevue Guide

 - Farmers Market

 Located southwest of Bellevue, Mercer Island is a city of about 26,246.
-As its name suggests, it is located entirely on an island of the same name, found in the southern port of Lake Washington.
+As its name suggests, it is located entirely on an island of the same name, found in the southern part of Lake Washington.
 It is connected to the mainland on each side by bridges on Interstate Highway 90.

 The island was first settled between 1870 and 1880.
 The city was incorporated in 1960, other than the 70-acre business district, which was incorporated separately until merging in 1970.